Authoritarian Politics and International Relations (APIR)

 We invite papers combining comparative authoritarianism and IR, but are open to contributions that help clarify important theoretical concepts and empirical patterns in either discipline that can shed novel light on the seminar’s overall theme.
 Also, we encourage presentations on normative political theory with a focus on regime type and international affairs.
 Colleagues interested in presenting in the workshop series should email Alex Tokhi (alexandros.tokhi [at] wzb.eu) or Alex Schmotz (alexander.schmotz [at] wzb.eu).

-WZB Berlin Social Science Center, Reichpietschufer 50, 10785 Berlin, Room A305
+Where: WZB Berlin Social Science Center, Reichpietschufer 50, 10785 Berlin

 What: A classic format: 90 minute research seminar with one paper presentation (15 min), one discussant (10), and plenty of time for Q&A

 Who: All scholars from WZB and the Berlin area and anyone interested in authoritarian politics and/or international relations

 To subscribe to our mailing list, please send an e-mail to sympa [at] wzb.eu with the subject line containing: subscribe apir YourFirstName YourLastName.
 Please leave the message body blank.